inikep/lzbench/lz/lzav/README.md

 LZAV algorithm's code is portable, cross-platform, scalar, header-only, inlineable C (C++ compatible).
 It supports big- and little-endian platforms, and any memory alignment models.
 The algorithm is efficient on both 32- and 64-bit platforms.
 Incompressible data almost does not expand.
+Compliant with WebAssembly (WASI libc), and runs at just twice lower performance than native code.

 LZAV does not sacrifice internal out-of-bounds (OOB) checks for decompression speed.
 This means that LZAV can be used in strict conditions where OOB memory